-If discovered a licensed asbestos abatement contractor will complete the repair/abatement.
-The contractor will follow all federal, state, and local regulations.
-PPE will be provided by the company to include, coveralls or full-body clothing, gloves, head coverings, and foot coverings, face shields, vented goggles, or any other appropriate protective equipment.
-Engineering controls and work practices will be used to reduce and maintain employee exposure to or below the TWA and/or excursion limit, except to the extent that such controls are not feasible.
-Wherever the feasible engineering controls and work practices are not sufficient to reduce employee exposure to or below the TWA and/or excursion limit, the employer will provide respiratory protective equipment to reduce employee exposure to the lowest levels achievable.
-Respirators must be used when necessary to install or implement feasible engineering and work-practice controls, during maintenance and repair activities when engineering controls are not possible, and emergencies.
-During the abatement process warning signs will be posted at each regulated area and at all approaches to the regulated area so that an employee can and take necessary protective steps before entering the area.
+If discovered, a licensed/certified asbestos remediation or abatement contractor will complete the repair/abatement.
+The asbestos remediation or abatement contractor shall follow all federal, state/territorial, and local regulations, as well as any owner requirements.
+PPE shall be provided by the asbestos remediation or abatement contractor to include coveralls or full-body clothing, gloves, head coverings, foot coverings, face shields, vented goggles, or any other appropriate protective equipment.
+Engineering controls and work practices shall be used to reduce and maintain employee exposure to a level at or below the TWA and/or excursion limit, except to the extent that such controls are not feasible.
+Wherever the feasible engineering controls and work practices are not sufficient to reduce employee exposure to a level at or below the TWA and/or excursion limit, the asbestos remediation or abatement contractor shall provide respiratory protective equipment to reduce employee exposure to the lowest levels achievable.
+Respirators must be used when necessary to install or implement feasible engineering and work-practice controls during maintenance and repair activities when engineering controls are not possible and during emergencies.
+During the remediation or abatement process, warning signs shall be posted at each regulated area and at all approaches to the regulated area so that an employee can take necessary protective steps before entering the area.